Jack Slater: No, this is California.

 - Interestingly, Sonic Adventure 2, which features this city, has two stages called "Highway 101" and "Highway 280".
 Neither of them look like their real-life counterparts; instead they're generic-looking causeways set over the ocean.

 - There is nothing even remotely tropical about San Francisco.
-It's a city where people leave their heat on year-round (especially in the summer) and nobody has air conditioning.
+It's a city where people leave their heat on year-round (even in the summer) and nobody has air conditioning.
 The city only experiences 21 days a year of temperatures over 80°F, and average summertime highs are usually in the high 60s.

 - The player can get a lampshade out of Omochao.
 In the stage White Jungle if you grab Omochao and walk with him into the Goal Ring he'll probably say the fog reminds him of San Francisco.

 - Grand Theft Auto: San Andreas expands San Andreas into a pastiche of the entire state of California, and is heavily built upon imagery from all of these regions.
-Los Santos is a dead ringer for LA, with East Los Santos standing for East LA, and Ganton standing for Compton and Vinewood is a very obvious Hollywood reference.
-The city of San Fierro is analagous to San Francisco.
+Los Santos is a dead ringer for LA, with East Los Santos standing for East LA and Ganton in particular based on Compton, Vinewood is a very obvious Hollywood reference, and the city of San Fierro is analogous to San Francisco.
 Oddly, it also has Las Venturas, a stand-in for Las Vegas (which is in Nevada, though close to the California border).

 - Same goes for Bayview in Need for Speed: Underground 2, Palmont from Carbon, and Ventura Bay from the 2015 subtitle-less reboot.

 - "West Coast" from the Crazy Taxi games is a Los Angeles-San Francisco mishmash.